YOUNG PEOPLE SUFFER MORE PHYSICAL HARM

 IT CAN DAMAGE THEIR SELF-ESTEEM.
 As if it weren’t enough that a teen’s body’s developing rapidly, it’s a delicate time for their personality, too.
 This is when much of their self-esteem develops – how they think about themselves, their sense of self worth, and their abilities.

 If they feel unsure and are only comfortable doing some things, such as socialising and flirting, when they’ve been drinking, there’s a real risk that they will continue to get drunk to have the courage they need.
 Initially, they will feel that alcohol boosts their self confidence and makes things easier.
 But the effect is short term, and in the longer term, can be the exact opposite.
 This can result in teenagers avoiding doing the sort of things they’d actually like to do, but don’t really feel they dare to – or make them do things more for other people’s sake than their own.

 Alcohol increases the risk of all sorts of accidents.
 Alcohol is involved in almost 6 out of every 10 cases of assault – either the perpetrator or the victim (or both) are intoxicated.
 Accidents involving falls, burns, or drowning are also more common when alcohol is involved.

 Alcohol can cause serious problems in relationships, too.
 Surveys show that teenagers have gotten into fights, had sex that they’ve regretted, or been filmed or photographed in embarrassing or compromising situations.

 INCREASED RISK OF ROAD TRAFFIC ACCIDENTS

 The vast majority of those who drink heavily in their teens cut down as they get older.
-But there’s a risk that the drinking habits you acquire as a teenager stay with you throughout your life.
-There’s also an increased risk that teenagers who drink alcohol also try other substances, such as tobacco or narcotics.
+But it’s easy to carry on the drinking habits that you establish during your teens into adulthood.
+It’s also more common for teenagers who drink heavily to try other substances, such as tobacco and cannabis.